-The major in philosophy requires the study of three major periods: ancient, modern and 20th-century philosophy.
-Classes are discussion-oriented with students reading selected texts from a group of major philosophers such as Plato, Aristotle, Descartes, Hume, Kant, Nietzsche, Mill, Marx and Foucault.
-The curriulum also includes extensive coursework in ethical theory and in applied ethics such as bioethics and business ethics.
-In addition, coursework includes inquiry into the nature of being and knowledge, as well as coursework that approaches major theoretical concepts from feminist perspectives.
+The philosophy major involves the study of three major periods: ancient, modern and 20th-century philosophy.
+Classes are discussion-oriented as students are required to read selected texts from a group of major philosophers such as Plato, Nietzsche, Marx, and Foucault.
+The curriculum also includes extensive coursework in ethical theory and applied ethics, such as bioethics and business ethics.
+Additionally, students will be introduced to coursework that inquires into the nature of being and knowledge, as well as coursework that approaches major theoretical concepts from feminist perspectives.